 - Grease two baking trays with coconut oil.

-- In a large bowl combine almond meal, coconut flour and poultry seasoning.
+- In a large bowl combine almond meal and coconut flour.

 - Add in sweet potato and 1/4 cup of liquid and stir until well-combined.
 If mixture is too thick to roll out, add in more liquid.